 - 1. What strategies do we use to ensure quality and comply with the contact hours required for the intellectual development of the student at associate, bachelor and master degree levels? - 2.
 How do we evidence the curriculum alignment between the General Education Program and the various areas of concentration? - 3.
 How are the goals and objectives of the Education Program aligned with our institutional mission and philosophy? - 4.
 How does the General Education Program help the students acquire competencies in their discipline or profession?
-How do we use the results of the student learning assessment to improve the curriculum of the General Education Program?

-- 5. How do we evidence the support given to the General Education Program in terms of administrative structure, budget and incentives for faculty?
+How do we use the results of the student learning assessment to improve the curriculum of the General Education Program? - 5.
+How do we evidence the support given to the General Education Program in terms of administrative structure, budget and incentives for faculty?
 How do we divulge the General Education Program requirements? - 6.
 How do we identify under prepared students and what academic support programs and services are available for them? - 7.
 How do we evidence that the goals and objectives of the Certificate Program are aligned and consistent with our institutional mission and philosophy? - 8.
 How do we evidence the participation of faculty and other academic professionals in the design, operation and evaluation of the Certificate Program? - 9.
-To what extent do policies and procedures to grant credit for experiential learning align with the new regulation?
+What policies and procedures do we use to grant credit for experiential learning?
 How are they made known and publicized?
 How does faculty participate in this process? - 10.
-How effective are the strategies used to develop courses and distance learning programs?
+What strategies do we use to develop courses and distance learning programs?
 How does distance education strengthen our institutional vision, mission and goals?